-Appeals Court: dismissal of malpractice in marina drowning case upheld
+Appeals court: Dismissal of malpractice in marina drowning case upheld

 Zachary Kott-Millard also jumped into the water to try to save Knudsen, claimed he felt an electric shock, and both families hired Dean Robb to represent them in personal injury lawsuits against the City of Traverse City and the marina.

-Robb invited Fieger to join the cases and serve as lead counsel, but Fieger was later dismissed by the families after judges determined both the city and the marina were protected by municipal immunity.
+Robb invited Fieger to join the cases and serve as lead counsel and Fieger was later dropped by the families after judges determined both the city and the marina were protected by municipal immunity.

 Robb was retained as counsel and sued Fieger for malpractice, claiming municipal immunity could have been avoided if Fieger filed the cases under admirality jurisdiction.

-Admirality law governs nautical issues, including private maritime disputes such as a personal injury, but more commonly relates to injuries on ships and the duty of reasonable care shipowners owe to their passengers.
+Admirality law governs nautical issues, including private maritime disputes such as a personal injury, and commonly relates to injuries on ships and the duty of reasonable care shipowners owe to their passengers.

-Robb and successor counsel, Richard Goodman and Kalahar Goodman, of Detroit, argued in 13th Circuit Court that, under federal admiralty law the municipal entities, regardless whether performing governmental functions, would not be protected by governmental immunity.
+Robb and successor counsel, Richard Goodman and Kalahar Goodman, of Detroit, argued in 13th Circuit Court that, under federal admiralty law the municipal entities would not be protected by governmental immunity.

-Power ruled the facts of Knudson’s death would have supported a ruling under admirality law because it occurred in navigable waters, a decision upheld by the Court of Appeals in March.
+Power ruled the facts of Knudsen’s death would have supported a ruling under admirality law because it occurred in navigable waters, a decision upheld by the Court of Appeals in March.

 Commented